sdekockere/IceShelf/README.md

 <img src="./images/axis_system.png" width="700" /><br>

 Note: the reason that the x-axis of the Geant4 coordinate system is rotated over the azimuth angle w.r.t the x-axis of the CORSIKA coordinate system, is to make sure that the coordinate transformation from the Geant4 coordinate system to the tilted Geant4 coordinate system where the y-axis is aligned with the shower axis is done correctly, for arbitrary values of the azimuth angle.
-This is used e.g. during the construction of the EnergyDensityProfile_[INPUT_PARTICLE_TYPE] and RadialEnergyProfile_[INPUT_PARTICLE_TYPE] histograms.
+This is used e.g. during the construction of the *EnergyDensityProfile_[INPUT_PARTICLE_TYPE]* and *RadialEnergyProfile_[INPUT_PARTICLE_TYPE]* histograms.

 ### Time
-The particle output from a CORSIKA + CoREAS simulation will give time relative to the entrance of the cosmic ray into the atmosphere (due to the "CHERENKOV" option automatically enabled by CoREAS).
+The **particle output** from a CORSIKA + CoREAS simulation will give time relative to the entrance of the cosmic ray into the atmosphere (due to the "CHERENKOV" option automatically enabled by CoREAS).
 In other words, for the time values given in the particle output file, t = 0 refers to the moment the cosmic ray entered the atmosphere.

-The electric field traces from the CoREAS simulation however will give time relative to the moment the cosmic ray that entered the atmosphere hits the observer altitude, i.e. the ice surface, in the non-existing scenario where it would not have interacted with the atmosphere at all.
+The **electric field traces** from the CoREAS simulation however will give time relative to the moment the cosmic ray that entered the atmosphere hits the observer altitude, i.e. the ice surface, in the non-existing scenario where it would not have interacted with the atmosphere at all.
 In other words, for the electric field traces from the CoREAS simulation, t = 0 refers to this imaginary moment that the cosmic ray would have hit the observer altitude plane.
 This is illustrated in the sketch below.

-The Geant4 code presented in this repository uses the t = 0 time reference from the primary particles input file that is given to the executable as the very first argument.
-It is therefore recommended that during preparation of this input file, the time values of the particle output file from the CORSIKA simulation are shifted to match the t = 0 time reference of CoREAS, so the in-air radio emission and the emission created during the propagating through the ice use the same definition for t = 0.
+The **Geant4 code** presented in this repository uses the t = 0 time reference from the primary particles input file that is given to the executable as the very first argument.
+It is therefore recommended that during preparation of this input file, the time values of the particle output file from the CORSIKA simulation are shifted to match the t = 0 time reference of CoREAS, so that the in-air radio emission and the emission created during the propagating through the ice use the same definition for t = 0.

 To do so, use:<br>
 <img src="./images/tcorsika_to_tcoreas.png" width="300" />,<br>
-with $t$<sub>CoREAS</sub> the time in the CoREAS system, $t$<sub>CORSIKA</sub> the time in the CORSIKA system, $h$ the vertical height difference between the point at which the cosmic ray entered the atmosphere w.r.t the observation altitude, $c_0$ the speed of light in vacuum and $\theta$ the zenith angle of the cosmic ray, as shown in the sketch.
+with $t$<sub>CoREAS</sub> the time in the CoREAS system, $t$<sub>CORSIKA</sub> the time in the CORSIKA system, $h$ the vertical height difference between the point at which the cosmic ray entered the atmosphere and the observation altitude, $c_0$ the speed of light in vacuum and $\theta$ the zenith angle of the cosmic ray, as shown in the sketch.
 All the information required to make the time transformation should be available in the standard output file from the CORSIKA simulation (and possibly also the particle output file). <br>

 <img src="./images/time_references.png" width="600" /><br>

 # Example

-In the directory ```example``` you can find all the files you need to run the ```ice_shelf``` executable, simulating a single downgoing gamma, entering hitting the ice surface in the center of the simulated ice volume, with an energy of 10 GeV and a thinning weight of 1.
+In the directory ```example``` you can find all the files you need to run the ```ice_shelf``` executable, simulating a single vertically downgoing gamma, entering the simulated ice volume through the center of the ice surface, with an energy of 10 GeV and a thinning weight of 1.

 In the SIM000001.reas, the altitude of the ice surface is set at 2.835 km (see ```CoreCoordinateVertical``` and ```IceBoundaryAltitude```).
 In the SIM000001.list, three observer positions are defined along the West axis, spaced 10 m apart from each other, each 100 m below the surface (z-coordinate of 273500 cm above sea level).